 My second inclination to learn to love myself was by letting go of memories that made me not love myself.
 I road thousands of miles on a bicycle—mostly in solitude.
 I let out a lot of emotions during that time.
 I sometimes cried on the road.
 I got upset sometimes.
 I told myself, "All of your pain—put it on the road!".
 I was able to let old emotions go, and I did find a part of myself that I didn't know before.
 It wasn't what I expected.
 I imagined my journey would matter to others.
 It didn't.
 It was my journey.
 It only mattered to me.
 Besides letting go, while riding my bike in wilderness I saw so much beauty.
 By letting go of emotions and enjoying beautiful solitude, I had more to give when I was around people.

 After getting injured cycling, I felt done with trying to love myself by hoping someone else would love me or escaping my past.
-I sarted to feel acceptance for myself.
+I started to feel acceptance for myself.
 I felt aware of my personality traits.
 Some of my personality traits need improvement but I have some very strong strengths as well.
-I came up with a few slogans for myself—my truths: “I’m a disciplined person who surrounds himself with thoughtful truth.
-I’m dedicated, satisfied, and want to feel good.
-I listen and confront problems when needed even if hard.”.
+I came up with a few slogans for myself—my truths: "I'm a disciplined person who strives for honesty.
+I'm dedicated, satisfied, and want to feel good.
+I listen and confront problems when needed—even if it is hard to do.".

 Okay, here's why I stopped writing post and I'm starting again